At the Center for Global Health (CGH) TUM we are actively engaged in the fight against the COVID-19 pandemic.

 Webinar - The “Triple Dividend”: Investing in Gender Equality within the Global Health Workforce

-Prof. Andrea Winkler (Founding Director, WGH Norway, Advisor to WGH Germany) and Prof. Clarissa Prazeres da Costa (Advisor to WGH Germany) have inspired the establishment of a COVID-19 Task Force across both networks and are, along with the team at CGH, active members of Women in Global Health Germany.
+Prof. Andrea Winkler (Founding Director, WGH Norway, Advisor to and Member of WGH Germany) and Prof. Clarissa Prazeres da Costa (Member of WGH Germany) have inspired the establishment of a COVID-19 Task Force across both networks and are, along with the team at CGH, active members of Women in Global Health Germany.

 Webinar - The Lancet One Health Commission Webinars